McGill-NLP/project-page-template/README.md

 ### Modify `excerpt` in a splash page (`/home`)

 If you want to modify the excerpt in the `/home` page, you can do so in [`docs/_sass_/splash.scss`](docs/_sass_/splash.scss).
 Note that `splash.scss` was added specifically for this template, not for the group website.

+### Modify or remove icons in splash page buttons

+This is handled in [`docs/_includes/page__hero.html`](docs/_includes/page__hero.html).
+That file was added specifically for this template, not for the group website.
+You can modify that file to add, modify or remove icons.